mihoi/codepoetry_miho_20180110/README.md

-Turning and turning in the windening gyre
+Turning and turning in the widening gyre

 The falcon cannot hear the falconer;